Thermal Solar Power (Lite)

 Q: Is this a mod of excellent quality?

 A: It seems pretty all right!
-Mind you, I am not a programmer, and there are various limitations with the game engine that forced me to rely on small hacks for some of the mod's new features.
-But I have taken a long time with this mod adaptation and tested it extensively before and after releasing it.
+Mind you, I am not a programmer, and there are various limitations with the game engine that forced me to rely on small hacks for some of the mod's features.
+But I have taken a long time refining this mod even after its release, to ensure its function.

 Q: Why did you remove so many things from the original mod?